CharlesSchimmel/haskell-best-practices/README.md

 * [Streaming Libraries](#streaming-libraries)
 * [Command Line Arguments](#command-line-arguments)

+# The Golden Rule

+In general if you need a library for some functionality, and another library depends on a certain library for that functionality, you should consider using that library unless you have specific requirements that it does not meet.
+However, if you do not particularly care about your dependencies or executable size, you might instead choose a tool listed here with a user experience more suited to you.

+For example, if you are already using the `Conduit` ecosystem of libraries, it will probably be easier to also use `xml-conduit` than another XML parsing library.

 # HTTP Request Library

-## Wreq or Req
+## Wreq and Req
-Req and Wreq are more or less the de-facto, easy-to-use request libraries.
-They handle all common HTTP-related tasks, and are very easy to get started with.
+Req and Wreq are batteries-included, easy-to-use request libraries that handle the majority of use cases.

-Wreq is very similar to Req, except that it also provides lens-based API for ease of use, and therefore also depends on the `lens` library.
-If you are unfamiliar with lenses, go with Req; it's a big library and there's no need to bring it in.
-If you are familiar with lenses or will be parsing a lot of raw JSON (in which case you will most likely also be using aeson and lens-aeson) go with Wreq.
+Wreq is a derivative of `Req`, and also provides lens-based API for ease of use, and therefore also depends on the `lens` library.
+If you are unfamiliar with lenses, go with `Req`; it's a big library and there's no need to bring it in.
+If you are familiar with lenses or will be parsing a lot of raw JSON (in which case you will most likely also be using `aeson` and `lens-aeson`) go with `Wreq`.

-# JSON Serialization and Parsing
+# JSON

 ## aeson
 Parsing is one of Haskell's greatest strengths, and JSON is no exception.
-`aeson` is the de-facto standard library for parsing JSON and can automatically {de,}serialize most data structures.
+`aeson` is the de-facto standard library for parsing JSON and can generically serialize most data structures.

 ## plus perhaps lens-aeson or microlens-aeson
 If you are doing significant amounts of raw JSON traversal and parsing (in